Thomas Bennet (lawyer): Life

+Legal education and career

-Bennet prepared for a legal career, entering All Souls College, Oxford in 1613, and emerging with a qualification in Law in 1615.
+Bennet entered All Souls College, Oxford in 1613, and emerging with a qualification in Law in 1615.
 He received his Doctorate of Law on 3 July 1624.
 By that time he was a member of Gray's Inn, to which he "may have been admitted in 1617".
 He joined the Doctors' Commons (lawyers' society) in 1624, becoming a full member of it in 1626.
 He gained admission to the College of Advocates on 26 January 1626.
-While he was making his career in advocacy, he also found time to serve as a Commissioner for piracy in London in 1633, 1635 and again in 1638.
+While he was making his career in advocacy, he also found time to serve as a Commissioner for Piracy in London in 1633, 1635 and again in 1638.

+On 8 June 1635 Thomas Bennet became a Master in Chancery, which post he held until his death.

+English Civil War

-On 8 June 1635 Thomas Bennet became a Master in Chancery.
-Sources suggest that during the vicious civil war that engulfed England in the middle of the century, his sympathies may have tended to the royalist cause, and that he might have been among those expelled from Oxford following the parliamentarian purge of the city in the later 1640s.
+Sources suggest that during the English Civil War that engulfed England in the middle of the century, his sympathies may have tended to the royalist cause, and that he might have been among those expelled from Oxford following the parliamentarian purge of the city in the later 1640s.
 However, as far as is known Thomas Bennet was able to avoid incurring destructive wrath from the republican leadership which took over the reins of power following the execution of the king early in 1649.
 Throughout the Commonwealth years Bennet retained his post as Master in Chancery.

 The nation underwent further régime change in May 1660 when the republic was replaced by monarchy.
 Thomas Bennet was knighted on 21 August 1661.
 His cousin, Sir Thomas Bennet of Cambridgeshire, had already been created a baronet the previous year.